 Environmental Assessment for the Cargill, Incorporated Solar Salt System Maintenance and Operations Activities Project

 Cargill, Incorporated (“Cargill”) has applied for a new permit from BCDC for the continued authorization of maintenance and operation activities at Cargill’s solar salt system in Newark and Redwood City (the “Project”).
 For purposes of the California Environmental Quality Act (“CEQA”), BCDC is the lead agency for the Project.
-Information regarding this Project is provided below, with the most recent information first .
-A location map for the Cargill salt pond facilities is also provided below.
+See below for a location map of the Cargill salt pond facilities.

 Cargill's solar salt system